SofiaSchroeter/sofiaschroeter.github.io/index.md

 Prior to starting the PhD, I worked as a Research Assistant at ZEW Mannheim, the World Trade Organization and the Swiss National Bank.

-My research interests include Labour Economics, Applied Microeconomics and International Trade.
+My research interests include Labor Economics, Public Economics and International Trade.

 I have visited UC Berkeley from January to May 2025, hosted by Patrick Kline.